ShadyMind/liam/README.md

 * Save the image.
 * Write 40 lines of the template.

-Whatg Liam can:
+What Liam can:
 * Watch for right typographic.
-* Few steps processing an a HTML-letter.
+* Few steps processing an a HTML-lettner.